Indonesian chicken satay

 So, to avoid my satay getting dry when cooking, I have to marinate it with a few spices and oil.
 And of course, I also have to watch the griddle pan very very closely when I cook.
 Because I have to make sure the chicken meat cooks rightly, that it will be succulent and not dry.

-No matter how well the meat pieces are grilled, if they don’t have tasty peanut sauce over them, that Sate Ayam won’t be as good.
+Last but not least, no matter how well the meat pieces are grilled, if they don’t have tasty peanut sauce over them, the Sate Ayam won’t be as good.